Associate Research Director (SCRC), Assistant Professor of Operations and Supply Chain Management

-Kraft previously taught at the University of Virginia and the MIT Sloan School of Management.
+Tim previously taught at the University of Virginia Darden School of Business and the MIT Sloan School of Management.
 He has also worked for several companies that include PricewaterhouseCoopers and RadioShack Corporation.
 He received his doctorate degree from Stanford University.

 Faculty Spotlight Articles